Australians in Brunei Darussalam

 These restrictions are subject to change and there are exemptions in place.
 Australia’s Department of Home Affairs has more information available on entry restrictions.

-Australia’s Department of Health has a wide range of information about the COVID-19 situation in Australia, including self-isolation policies.
+Australia’s Department of Health has a wide range of information about the COVID-19 situation in Australia.